chaw/r7rs-libs/README.md

 some implementations and support the above libraries.
 Provided SRFIs:

 * srfi 27  for Kawa only: A wrapper around the JVM's Random class.
-* srfi 42  simply the reference implementation (not needed)
-* srfi 60  for Chibi
+* srfi 60  for Chibi (still used in SLIB)
 * srfi 63  SLIB's array.scm implemented as a srfi library
-* srfi 64  for Gauche and Chibi - a partial implementation wrapping (chibi test) for Chibi
+* srfi 64  for Gauche and Chibi
-* srfi 95  for Sagittarius: a partial wrapper around (srfi 132)
+* srfi 132 for Chibi, Gauche and Kawa

-The SRFIs are organised in the 'srfis' folder, by implementation.
+The implementation-specific SRFIs are organised in the 'srfis' folder, by implementation.

+The 'srfi' folder contains SRFIs for all implementations:

+* srfi 42  Eager Comprehensions (lightly modified reference implementation)
+* srfi 151 Bitwise Operations (reference implementation tailored to R7RS implementations) - anticipating its acceptance in place of srfi 142

+For compatibility with the Red Edition http://trac.sacrideo.us/wg/wiki/RedEdition it is planned to rewrite:

+* srfi 69 -> srfi 125 (scheme hash-table)

 ## Weinholt (partial)